rajkarkhanis/fpl/README.md

 Since Vaastav will stop pushing updates to his [fpl](https://github.com/vaastav/Fantasy-Premier-League) repository after 2024-25 season, I figured I'll write my own FPL API scraper.
 My repository is not meant to be a direct replacement to Vaastav's.

 I've only added the scripts about the data I actually used, which was gameweek by gameweek data on players.
-Also, I won't be adding the generated .csv files to VCS.
-You're gonna have to run the script and get them yourself.

 Thanks to [Oliver Looney](https://www.oliverlooney.com/blogs/FPL-APIs-Explained) for explaining the FPL API endpoints.